enviodev/docs/docs/HyperIndex/Advanced/loaders.md

 ## Example: Refactoring a Simple Handler

 Let's explore how to convert a basic handler to use a loader.
 Below is an example of a handler that loads values at runtime, on demand.
-Note: Built-in caching still ensures that reloading the same value multiple times in a batch doesn't result in multiple database hits.

 ```ts
 ERC20.Transfer.handler(async ({ event, context }) => {